Chinese tech regulators strike again - ExBulletin

 In July, CAC was talked about when it surprised ride-hailing service company Didi Chuxing with a cybersecurity inspection just two days after its initial public offering in New York.
 Since then, CAC has mandated cybersecurity checks on data-rich Chinese tech companies planning to go public, effectively establishing itself as a gatekeeper for overseas funding efforts.

 Given that data is the lifeline of the platform economy, CAC has a lot of room to expand its bureaucratic bailiwick.
-And if the new regulatory proposal is any sign, it’s planning to do just that, demolishing the wall surrounding the garden surrounded by the walls of the Internet platform, banning price discrimination by algorithms, and other non-compliance.
-Suppress fair pricing practices.
+And if the new regulatory proposal is any sign, it’s planning to do just that, destroying the walls surrounding the garden surrounded by the walls of the Internet platform, banning price discrimination by algorithms, and others.
+Suppress unfair pricing practices.

 These efforts will undoubtedly overlap with the mission of the National Market Regulatory Authority, China’s antitrust regulator.
 But it doesn’t matter.
 CAC has great regulatory ambitions as the government becomes bold as it seeks to curb tech giants.
 Over the next few years, efforts to achieve them will play a major role in determining the trajectory of platform business and innovation in China.